14 Of The Most Beautiful, Quaint Towns To Visit In Yorkshire

 1. Grassington, North Yorkshire

-As well as a bustling cobbled market square that is fringed by shops offering local foods, specialty gifts, and arts and crafts, the Yorkshire town of Grassington has some beautiful natural beauty to admire, such as the Linton Falls.
+As well as a bustling cobbled market square fringed by shops offering local foods, speciality gifts, and arts and crafts, the Yorkshire town of Grassington has some beautiful natural beauty to admire, such as the stunning Linton Falls.

-It is just a stone’s throw from some of the Yorkshire Dales’ most famous things to see such as Bolton Abbey, Malham Cove, and more, and also just so happens to be home to an array of traditional pubs serving up local ales.
+It’s just a stone’s throw from some of the Yorkshire Dales’ most famous things to see, including Bolton Abbey, Malham Cove, and more, and also just so happens to be home to an array of traditional pubs serving up local ales and great home-cooked food – including The Devonshire Arms, which plays the exterior of The Drovers in Channel 5’s hit remake of All Creatures Great and Small.

 2. Skipton, North Yorkshire